Child Struggling in Math? Use the Math Tutor’s Secret Weapon

 Tips for Doing Math Corrections

 1. Use a whiteboard.
 I usually read the missed problem and write out what needs to be solved again on a whiteboard.
-Then I have the child solve it.
+Then we solve it together.
 Using a whiteboard to solve each problem individually is less stressful for the child than erasing and making corrections on their paper.
 Colorful markers on paper also work great.

 2. Don’t assign number grades for daily work.
 If you are required to turn in grades or if this is a high school course, daily work can simply be marked as complete or incomplete.
 When I calculate final grades, I assign 100% to daily work that is complete.
 Your child is going to be putting the work in to get that 100% by doing corrections with you.